U.S. fans catch soccer fever, but team slumps to defeat

 Showing the spread of World Cup fever in areas more often obsessed with a different sort of football, some 2,000 fans had lined up an hour early at the home of the NFL's Dallas Cowboys - the AT&T Stadium in Arlington, Texas - to watch on one of the biggest video screens in the world.

-A massive crowd wearing the colors of the American flag chanted "U-S-A!
+A massive crowd, decked in red, white and blue, chanted "U-S-A!
 U-S-A!" throughout the game, but to no avail.

 More than 10,000 also attended at Soldier Field, home of the Chicago Bears, and many of them warmed up for the game at tailgate parties in the stadium's parking lot.